Welcome to

 Please note the changes this week.

-9.30am St. Mary’s
+9.30am St Mary’s

-Wednesday St Vincent
+Wednesday St Matthias

-Thursday Weekday
+Thursday Easter Weekday

 9.30am St Mary’s, followed by Reconciliation with Exposition: 10.30 to 11.30am